Allen0003/Cloud-Project2-/python_sentiment/readme.txt

-# all test were conducted in a "NeCTAR Ubuntu 16.04 LTS (Xenial) amd64".
+# all tests were conducted in a "NeCTAR Ubuntu 16.04 LTS (Xenial) amd64".

 -------------------------------------------------------------------------------